Mea Motu: Third Māori World Champion 2023

-World title unification opportunity, move up to super featherweight 2024 - present
+World title unification opportunity, move up to super featherweight 2024 - 2025

 Motu was scheduled to challenge IBF, WBO and Ring Magazine super-bantamweight World champion Ellie Scotney at the Co-op Live Arena in Manchester, England, on 26 October 2024, but Scotney withdrew from the fight due to injury.
 On 4 October 2024, Motu defeated Shannon O'Connell via stoppage in the fourth round of their scheduled eight round contest at The Star in Sydney, Australia.
 Motu unsuccessfully challenged Ellie Scotney for the WBO, IBF and Ring Magazine Super Bantamweight World titles as well as losing her IBO World Super Bantwamweight title on 26 January 2025, at Motorpoint Arena, Nottingham, England, losing by unanimous decision.
 After losing the world title fight, Motu moved up two weight divisions to Super Featherweight.
 Motu would go on to win the WBA Oceania Super Featherweight title against reigning champion Sara Jalonen, defeating her by unanimous decision at ABA Stadium on August 1, 2025.
+Motu would successfully defend her WBA Oceania title on November 14 at ABA Stadium, stopping her opponent Indian Manjot Rattu in 25 second in the first round.